Palisades High School (Pennsylvania)

-Palisades High School is a public high school in Kintnersville, Bucks County, Pennsylvania, in the United States.
-It is the only public high school that serves the Palisades School District, with students coming from Tinicum, Nockamixon, Springfield, Durham, and Bridgeton Townships and the borough of Riegelsville.
+Palisades High School is a public high school in Kintnersville, Bucks County, Pennsylvania, United States.
+It is the only public high school that serves the Palisades School District, with students coming from Tinicum, Nockamixon, Springfield, Durham, and Bridgeton Townships, as well as the borough of Riegelsville.

 The school serves grades 9–12.
 Many students take online courses taught by Palisades teachers to obtain credit in a specified course.
-Online classes offered currently include 12th-grade English, Global Perspectives, Health, Biology, and Algebra.
+Online classes offered currently include 12th grade English, global perspectives, health, biology, and algebra.

 Mascot

 The school mascot is a pirate.

 History

-Palisades Joint School Board was established by Bridgeton, Durham, Springfield and Tinicum townships in 1948.
+Palisades Joint School Board was established by Bridgeton, Durham, Springfield, and Tinicum Townships in 1948.
 Nockamixon joined in 1950.

 Athletics

 Palisades competes in the Colonial League of the Pennsylvania Interscholastic Athletic Association (PIAA).